AlhaanAhmed-duet/OnlinePDASimulator/README.md

 }
 ```
 \
 The project is under development.
-There is current working only on basic functionality till 8/1/25
+There is current working only on basic functionality.
+No UI or HTML Content is generated.
+I am focusing on Javascript functionality first for Program.